Red Bull Motorsports

 ABC... of MotoGP™

 ECU & Bike Software

-MotoGP bikes are fitted with standardised ECU’s (Engine Control Unit) and software packages to try and keep the competition fair.
+As of 2016, all MotoGP bikes were fitted with standardised ECU’s (Engine Control Unit) and software packages to try and keep the competition fair.
 In the Superbike World Championship, the choice of ECU and software is open for teams to choose from, but is of course restricted by spending limits.